 Radiation therapy is used to treat and manage cancer in affected areas of the body by using beams of intense energy to kill or slow the growth of cancer cells.
 Unlike normal cells, cancer cells can’t heal damage caused by radiation.
 It’s almost always paired with chemotherapy for the best results.

 Chemotherapy, often called “chemo,” is a treatment used to destroy cancer cells through the entire body.
-This is treatment option can be used alone but is often paired with radiation.
+This treatment option can be used alone but is often paired with radiation.

 Sometimes, cancers are affected by certain hormones in the body.
 Hormone therapy uses hormones to treat cancer or to block hormones that help the cancer grow.
-This treatment is usually used alongside chemotherapy to treat more advanced uterine cancer.
+This treatment is usually used alongside chemotherapy to treat more advanced gynecologic cancer.

-This treatment can isolate and change specific behaviors within cancer cells.
+Targeted therapy can isolate and change specific behaviors within cancer cells.
 This may include stopping their growth, blocking chemical signals within the cells or killing the cancer cells.
 Because targeted therapy attacks cancer cells, it does less damage to normal, healthy cells than chemotherapy.

 Many different board-certified doctors, nurses, technologists and other medical professionals will work with you to make sure you’re getting the care you need during every step of your journey.
-Our care team is here to help you schedule your appointments and manage your treatments while supporting you and your loved ones throughout your treatment process.
+Our care team is here to help schedule your appointments and manage your treatments while supporting you and your loved ones throughout the treatment process.